California Invitational Berkeley Debate

 Regarding the decision (RFD):

 I judge tabula rasa, or as close to it as possible.
 I walk in with no knowledge of the topic, just the basic learning I have gained through my public school education.
 I have a wide breadth of common knowledge, so I will not be requiring cards/evidence for things such as the strength of the US military or the percentage of volcanos that exist underwater.
 For matters that are strictly factual, I will rarely ask for evidence unless it is something I don’t know, in which case it may be presented in round regardless.
 What this means is that I am pledging to judge ONLY on what I hear in round.
 As difficult as this is, and as horrible as it feels to give W’s to teams whom I know didn’t deserve it based on my actual knowledge, that is the burden I uphold.
-This is the way I reduce my involvement in the round and is to me the best way for each team to have the greatest impact over their respective W or L.
+This is the way I reduce my involvement in the round and is to me the best way for each team to have the greatest impact over their debate.

 A few exceptions to this rule: